DimYfantidis/edge-detection-masm/README.md

 # Edge Detection in C and x86 Assembly

 Implementation of the Sobel detection algorithm using the Microsoft Assembler (MASM).
+This project will only compile and run on x86 active solution platform.

 <p align="middle">